ox-lang/ox/README.md

 ## Disclaimer

 Ox is vaporware.
 Like Rust, this is an unstable language that may undergo huge changes with no warning or consistency.
-Ox may or may not even exist.
-There may or may not be a working prototype in some language(s) included in this repository.
-While there is a spec mentioned above it will change potentially a lot depending on the extent to which I think I'm reinventing Haskell, Ocaml, Rust and tother existing language.
-Consequently this project may well be abandoned if I come to the conclusion that I've reinvented some existing language badly.
+Depending on the extent to which I think I'm reinventing Haskell, Ocaml, Rust and other existing language(s) Ox may well be abandoned.

 ## License